VangelisTsiatouras/spark-graph-coloring/README.md

 ## Examples

 By applying Local Maxima First Algorithm in the distributed environment of Spark, this script can solve efficiently the graph coloring problem even for large scale graphs.
-Some small examples are listed below.
+A small example is listed below.

 ![initial-graph](https://github.com/VangelisTsiatouras/spark-graph-coloring/blob/main/output_images/initial_graph.png)